Lesson 2 - Three case studies in decolonisation: India (negotiated), Indo-China (violent) and the Congo (accelerated).

 Civil War in the context of the Cold War

 Independence began badly.
 Within days, there was a rebellion in the Congolese army as native soldiers rebelled against their white Belgian officers.
 The Belgian government flew in thousands of troops to protect white civilians and to take over many key positions.
 Lumumba declared that Belgium was at war with the Congo.
-The new state of the Congo faced further trouble when one of its riches provinces, Katanga, secretly encouraged by Belgium rebelled and declared its independence.
+The new state of the Congo faced further trouble when one of its richest provinces, Katanga, secretly encouraged by Belgium rebelled and declared its independence.
 Lumumba appealed to the United Nations.
 The UN Security Council passed Resolution 143, which called on Belgium to remove its troops.
 Lumumba demanded that UN troops end the secession of Katanga.
 Instead, the UN Secretary-General, Dag Hammarskjold, said the UN wanted to negotiate a settlement with Katanga.
 Hammarskjold died in mysterious circumstances.
 (This is currently under investigation at the UN) Lumumba asked the Soviet Union (USSR) for help.
 The US feared that the Congo would become a base for Soviet Communist operations in central Africa.
 At this point, US President Eisenhower authorised the CIA to assassinate Lumumba.

 Independence began badly.
 Within days, there was a rebellion in the Congolese army as native soldiers rebelled against their white Belgian officers.
 The Belgian government flew in thousands of troops to protect white civilians and to take over many key positions.
 Lumumba declared that Belgium was at war with the Congo.
-The new state of the Congo faced further trouble when one of its riches provinces, Katanga, secretly encouraged by Belgium rebelled and declared its independence.
+The new state of the Congo faced further trouble when one of its richest provinces, Katanga, secretly encouraged by Belgium rebelled and declared its independence.
 Lumumba appealed to the United Nations.
 The UN Security Council passed Resolution 143, which called on Belgium to remove its troops.
 Lumumba demanded that UN troops end the secession of Katanga.
 Instead, the UN Secretary-General, Dag Hammarskjold, said the UN wanted to negotiate a settlement with Katanga.
 Hammarskjold died in mysterious circumstances.
 (This is currently under investigation at the UN) Lumumba asked the Soviet Union (USSR) for help.
 The US feared that the Congo would become a base for Soviet Communist operations in central Africa.
 At this point, US President Eisenhower authorised the CIA to assassinate Lumumba.

 |